Back

 > ...
 Math > Unit Conversions > Perform Unit Conversions for Speeds

-Unit Conversions for Speed
+Unit Conversions for Speeds

-Steps for Speeds Unit Conversions
+Steps for Speed Unit Conversions:

-1. Start with what you know.
-(On top and bottom.)
+1. Start with what unit you know.

 4. Multiply by 1 in the form of the conversion factor that cancels out the unwanted units.